eflanili7881/AdobeRepackerAndInstallerScript/README.md

-# REPO WORK IN PROGRESS
+# !!!
+SCRIPT NOT UPLOADED !!!

 # Adobe Repacker and Installer Script - RIBS for Macintosh (currently for CS5 and CS5.5)
 A .sh script that compresses unpacked Adobe RIBS assets and installs them.